Pioneering Saudi women who inspire future generations!

 Princess Lamia Bint Majed Al Saud has made her life’s mission to help others, especially advocating for women through her charitable work.

-To harness this desire to help others, she began working with the Al-Waleed Foundation for Humanity: an organization founded by His Royal Highness Prince Al-Waleed bin Talal bin Abdulaziz Al Saud, 40 years of passionate women empowerment advocacy in both Saudi Arabia and the world.
+To harness this desire to help others, she began working with the Alwaleed Philanthropies, an organisation founded by His Royal Highness Prince Al-Waleed bin Talal bin Abdulaziz Al Saud, 40 years of passionate women empowerment advocacy in both Saudi Arabia and the world.

-Princess Reema bint Bandar Al Saud is a prominent female figure in the Saudi Arabia Kingdom who constantly defends women in the region and works tirelessly to expand opportunities for Saudi women.
+Princess Reema bint Bandar Al Saud is a prominent female figure in the Saudi Arabian Kingdom who constantly defends women in the region and works tirelessly to expand opportunities for Saudi women.

-She has been a Saudi Olympic Committee member since 2017 and the Women in Sports Committee of the International Olympic Committee member since 2018.
+She has been a Saudi Olympic Committee member since 2017 and a member of the Women in Sports Committee of the International Olympic Committee since 2018.
 She also became the Mass Participation Federation President in October 2018.

-Yet, last year, she made history to become the first woman to hold the position of Saudi Arabia’s ambassador to the United States.
-Just a few months ago, another moment in history occurred for Princess Reema who became the first Saudi ambassador to be officially elected as a member of the International Olympic Committee (IOC).
+Yet, last year, she made history by becoming the first woman to hold the position of Saudi Arabia’s ambassador to the United States.
+Just a few months ago, another moment in history occurred for Princess Reema, who became the first Saudi ambassador to be officially elected as a member of the International Olympic Committee (IOC).

 Aseel Al-Hamad